Romulo-Peres/Rmatrix/README.md

 R-matrix offers additional modes beyond the default one.
 Below is a detailed section explaining how they work.

 ### Rainbow mode
 The rainbow mode generates strings with random body colors, making your terminal and, possibly your setup, vibrant and colorful.
-The string edges are set to bright white `(255, 255, 255)`.
+The streams' head are set to bright white `(255, 255, 255)`.

 The rainbow mode can not have its colors changed by any flag.